A projection method for particle resampling: Direct remap method with low-order finite elements

+{ Colella et al. developed a method that can be viewed as a version of our algorithm in a finite volume context.
+In this algorithm, the continuum grid data after particle deposition, is mapped directly to new particles \cite{Colella2011,Myers2017,Myers16}.
+Cubic splines are used for particle deposition on Cartesian grids.
+They demonstrate high-order convergence \cite{Myers2017}, and use phase-space adaptive mesh refinement (AMR) grids \cite{Myers16}.
+This method should conserve energy because the cubic spines can represent a second order polynomials exactly and the direct remap obviously conserves all moments in projecting the grid to particles.

-Our test harness supports a direct map method in a vertex-centered, finite element context.
-Linear $Q1$ elements are used in the velocity and space dimension on Cartesian grids.
-Particles are placed at vertices and the domain is doubly periodic, which is immaterial given that there should be negligible density at the velocity boundary.
+The test harness supports a direct map method in a vertex-centered, finite element context.
+The grid vertices define the new particles and the domain is doubly periodic (to make $M_p$ square), which is immaterial given that density is negligible at the velocity boundary.
 The salient feature of this construct is that the particle mass matrix is the identity, $\overline M_p = I$, and the pseudoinverse vanishes.

-Direct map resampling is tested with a linear Landau damping, $A=0.01$, problem with a $128 \times 256$ particle grid and $V_{max} = 6.0$ and results in Figure \ref{fig:myers} agree well with amplitude reported in \cite{Myers2017} (Figure 3.1).

-$Q_1-Q_1$ is used for the projection method with one particle per cell, or vertex, to mimic the direct map method, and the projection method uses a $2\times 2$ particle grid per cell and half as many cells in each dimension to maintain the same number of particles for all three tests and to ensure stability of the pseudo-inverse.
-This test show a modest improvement in the behavior of the solver, which is simply an observation of the effect of the high-order mapping to back to particles (linear instead of the constant of the direct map).
-This data also shows the efficacy of resampling in that it suppresses the noise observed without resampling for the $A=0.01$ case.
+Figure~\ref{fig:myers} show the results of this direct map algorithm with the psuedoinverse project on a linear Landau damping, $A=0.01$, problem with a $128 \times 256$ particle grid and $V_{max} = 6.0$ and results in agree well with amplitude reported in \cite{Myers2017} (Figure~3.1). $Q1$ elements are used for all spaces.
+This direct map method requires one particle per cell and the projection method requires two particles per cell in each dimension to ensure stability.
+To maintain the same number of particles for all three tests, the projection method uses a $2\times 2$ particle grid per cell and half as many cells in each dimension.
+This data shows again, but with $A=0.01$, the efficacy of resampling in that it suppresses the noise observed without resampling. }